Volcán de Agua

-Volcán de Agua (also known as Junajpú by Maya) is an extinct stratovolcano located in the departments of Sacatepéquez and Escuintla in Guatemala.
+Volcán de Agua (Spanish for "Volcano of Water", also known as Junajpú by the Maya) is an extinct stratovolcano located in the departments of Sacatepéquez and Escuintla in Guatemala.
 At 3760 m, Agua Volcano towers more than 3500 m above the Pacific coastal plain to the south and 2000 m above the Guatemalan Highlands to the north.
 It dominates the local landscape except when hidden by cloud cover.
 The volcano is within 5 to 10 km of the city of Antigua Guatemala and several other large towns situated on its northern apron.
 These towns have a combined population of nearly 100,000.
 It is within about 20 km of Escuintla (population, c.
 150,000) to the south.
 Coffee is grown on the volcano's lower slopes.

 Brief description and history

 Volcán de Agua as seen from Santa María de Jesús in 1895.
 Photograph by Alfred Percival Maudslay.